wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

     moving the cursor inside a cell using the mouse pointer or the cursor keys and works much like the cursor in a text editor.

-As long as the cursor is inside a cell search operations will limit their scope to the current cell.

 ### Command autocompletion

 _wxMaxima_ contains an autocompletion feature that is triggered via the menu